 Zurich Classic betting tips & predictions – the Zurich Classic is played annually in New Orleans, Louisiana.
 From the event’s inception in 1938 through 2004, it was played at a series of courses in New Orleans.
 In 2005, the tournament moved to its current home at TPC Louisiana in Avondale.

-Last year marked the first year of team play at the Zurich Classic instead of the standard stroke play competition.
+The 2017 edition of the tournament marked the first year of team play at the Zurich Classic instead of the standard stroke play competition.
 The two-man team format over 72 holes brought widespread interest and in particular fans of the Ryder Cup and Presidents Cup were thrilled with the new format.

 Key points for the format of the tournament;